lmasello/CarND-Traffic-Sign-Classifier-Project/README.md

 | Double curve			| Double curve							|

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100% on this small test set.
+The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100% on this small test set whereas with the bigger test set (12630 samples) it was 92%.

 #### 3. Top 5 softmax probabilities for each image along with the sign type of each probability.